 Treating Canine Arthritis and Its Symptoms

 While there is a lot that can be done to relieve arthritis, there is no way to fully cure it and the condition worsens over time.
-As such, it is also worth looking into whether there are any changes you can make to your dog’s lifestyle and environment, such as reducing their need to use stairs, in order to make them more comfortable.
+As such, it is also worth looking into whether there are any changes you can make to your dog’s lifestyle and environment, such as reducing their need to use stairs, to make them more comfortable.

 Author Bio: Peter Scully writes for Medicines4Pets, an online supplier of prescription and non-prescription medicines for pets.

-A QUESTION FOR YOU:
+MY QUESTION FOR YOU:

 Does your dog suffer from canine arthritis?
 What do you do to make him more comfortable?